aditi2610/cmpe202/umlparser/README.md

 2. -tree prints out the parse tree in LISP form.
 3. -gui displays the parse tree visually in a dialog box.
 4. -ps file.ps generates a visual representation of the parse tree in PostScript and stores it in file.ps.
 The parse tree figures in this chapter were generated with -ps.
 5. -encoding encodingname specifies the test rig input file encoding if the current locale would not read the input properly.
-For example, we need this option to parse a Japanese-encoded XML file in Section 12.4, Parsing and Lexing XML, on page 224.
 6. -trace prints the rule name and current token upon rule entry and exit. -diagnostics turns on diagnostic messages during parsing.
-This generates mes- sages only for unusual situations such as ambiguous input phrases.
+This generates messages only for unusual situations such as ambiguous input phrases.
 7. -SLL uses a faster but slightly weaker parsing strategy.